List of hotel fires in the United States: Ozark Hotel

-On March 20, 1970, a fire caused by arson broke out in the lobby of the Ozark Hotel in Seattle, Washington, at about 2:30 am (a clock on the second floor had melted, showing the time as 2:45).
-It spread through two stairways and all the halls, killing 20 people (14 men and six women) and seriously injuring 10 others in a time span of 63 minutes until firefighters extinguished it.
+On March 20, 1970, a fire caused by arson broke out in the lobby of the Ozark Hotel in Seattle, Washington, at about 2:30 am (a melted clock on the second floor showed the time of 2:45).
+It spread through two stairways and all the halls, killing 20 people (14 men and 6 women) and seriously injuring 10 others in 63 minutes until firefighters extinguished it.
 It was said to be the worst arson fire in Seattle.

 The hotel was a 60-year-old wooden building of five floors with 60 rooms and was a "flophouse" housing many impoverished and elderly people.
-It was well known as a "high risk facility" to the Seattle Fire Department, and had been inspected six times between February 6, 1970, and one day before the fire.
-On the night of the fire, 42 of the 62 rooms were occupied.
+It was well known as a "high risk facility" to the Seattle Fire Department, and had been inspected six times between February 6, 1970, and the day before the fire.
+On the night of the fire, 42 of 62 rooms were occupied.
 The fire was set in two places; in the main stairwell on the first floor and in the rear of the second floor; a wayside straggler alerted the authorities.
-The fire quickly engulfed the two staircases and the lobby that separated them.
+The fire quickly engulfed the two staircases and the lobby separating them.
 Open transoms in the rooms helped spread the fire.
 The top two floors collapsed.
 Those who could not reach the fire escape tried to jump from the windows of their rooms.
 The saving grace in the building was an open core area with a large shaft up to the second floor, which enabled two people to escape.
-The fire department devoted 14 engines and 4 ladders with a complement of over 100 firemen and 20 units to the fire and were able to control it within 50 minutes.
+The fire department devoted 14 engines and four ladders with a complement of over 100 firemen and 20 units to the fire and were able to control it within 50 minutes.
 The deaths were from smoke inhalation, burns, cuts and other injuries.

-Since the building lacked modern fire fighting facilities, Seattle made major changes to its fire codes.
-However, the new rules are reported to have made many people homeless in the 1980s, since those living in low-income housing could not afford to make the mandated changes and hence deserted their houses.
+Since the building lacked modern firefighting facilities, Seattle made major changes to its fire codes.
+However, the new rules reportedly made many people homeless in the 1980s, since residents of low-income housing could not afford to make the mandated changes and hence deserted their houses.
 Even small hotels with single occupancy rooms could not adapt to the rules.

 The arsonists were never caught, despite a large police inquiry.